 The Trouble With ‘Interactive’ Programs

-Touch tanks and “swim-with” programs allow the public to pet, kiss, or even “ride” dolphins.
-Such programs invade the animals’ already diminished worlds and are intrusive, dangerous, and stressful for the animals as well as for human participants.
+Touch tanks as well as “swim with dolphins” and “paint with dolphins” programs allow the public to pet, kiss, paint with, or even ride these animals.
+Such programs invade their already diminished worlds and are intrusive, stressful, and even dangerous for them, as well as being risky for human participants.

-Even programs that enable people to swim with wild dolphins are often so invasive that they become detrimental to the animals.
-Boats and swimmers often chase, block, crowd, injure, and scare animals, upsetting their natural feeding, resting, traveling, and playing behavior.
+Even programs that enable people to swim with dolphins in nature can be invasive.
+Boats and swimmers may chase, harass, and scare them, interfering with their natural feeding, resting, migrating, and playing behavior.

 Poor Government Regulations